ImJayStation: Attempt to contact deceased celebrities

-Death hoaxes and YouTube ban
+Death hoaxes, YouTube ban, and return

 In January 2020, Jason announced his girlfriend, fellow YouTuber Alexia Marano, had been killed by a drunk driver.
 Later content showed him visiting a memorial and attempting to contact her through Ouija.
 Following an investigation however, it was revealed that this was a publicity stunt to gain subscribers, that Alexia was alive and well, and that Jason was intending to "resurrect" her in a later video.
-In an article by BBC News, they called Jason actions as a "death hoax".
+In an article by BBC News, they described Jason's actions as a "death hoax".
 Alexia separated from Jason and deleted her own YouTube channel, with a warrant for Jason's arrest being issued by Toronto Police due to allegations of abuse against her.

-Later in 2020, Jason and Alexia returned to YouTube on a joint channel known as Dream Team, although the content of this channel was removed following a second separation.
+Later in 2020, Jason and Alexia returned to YouTube on a joint channel known as Dream Team,.
+However, the channel's content was removed following a second separation.
 The channel was subsequently restructured with the new name "666", containing only Jason producing reaction content.

-In 2021, Jason's "ImJayStation" and "666" YouTube channels were removed from the platform for breaching their terms of service.
+Jay went under a 4-year hiatus from his channel termination in 2021 until October 2025, when YouTube launched a "Second Chance" program, allowing banned creators to return from scratch under strict conditions.
+Jay returned under the channel "TheScariest" where he made cryptid narrations, until rebranding his channel to "Station Studios" where he returned to making his classic 3 AM challenges and paranormal-related content.